 Muscles for Soft Robots

 Scientist Anil Bastola studies a sample from a special South American cactus.
 Artificial muscles for soft robots are produced using this plant as a model.
-Photo: HZG/ Gesine Born
+Photo: Hereon/Gesine Born

 Novel plastics react to signals such as temperature or magnetic field and move accordingly.
 Such materials are reprogrammable in that they can be trained in different motion sequences.